EconomicScienceInstitute/computational-economics-mahjong-yixuan/README.md

 - **Markov Decision Process (MDP)**:
-- **State:** The current state is defined by the player’s hand, the remaining tiles in the wall, and, if needed, the game history for more advanced analysis.
+- **State:** The current state is defined by the player's hand, the remaining tiles in the wall, and, if needed, the game history for more advanced analysis.
 - **Action:** At each step, the player chooses which tile to discard from their hand.
 - **Transition (STEP):** After discarding a tile, the player draws a new tile from the wall, resulting in a new state.
 - **Value function (Reward):** The objective is to win in the fewest possible steps and achieve the highest possible score.